 Where does a dark comedy from New Zealand that features pretty explicit imagery of a pandemic and a similar premise to “Y: The Last Man” land?
 I couldn’t say, but it is one that I have some hope for – in part due to the involvement of Roseanne Liang, director of this year’s massively underrated “Shadow in the Cloud”.
 The film’s an ambitious period thriller that veers from tight “Twilight Zone” storytelling into absurd pulp action and makes astonishing use of a relatively small budget.
 If one person can fuse the starkness of a pandemic to a dark, gender-driven comedy, it’s Liang.

 Ultimately, interest in pandemic-driven stories is going to be up to the viewer.
 Some may not want to be reminded in their escapism, while others will see making comedy out of it as a way of reclaiming a sense of control within their escapism.
 Neither takeaway is right or wrong; just be sure to respect your own reaction about whether watching pandemic-driven stories feels stressful or relieving.

 CW: pandemic imagery

-directed by Roseanne Liang
+Creamerie (Hulu) directed by Roseanne Liang

 A plague has killed nearly all men on the planet.
 The remaining 1% of men are sent to a facility in New Zealand.
 It’s thought that even they died, until three dairy farmers run over a seemingly impossible survivor.